Bill Sweetenham

 William Sweetenham AM (born 23 March 1950) is an elite swimming coach.
 He has coached swimming teams of Australia, Britain, Hong Kong and the Argentina national swimming team.
-During his career, Sweetenham was Head National Team Coach at five Olympic Games, coached 27 medalists at the Olympic Games and World Championships, and nine world record holders.
+During his career, Sweetenham was Head National Team Coach at five Olympic Games, coached 27 medallists at the Olympic Games and World Championships, and nine world record holders.

 Career

 Australia

 Sweetenham began his coaching career in his hometown of Mount Isa.
 He then replaced Laurie Lawrence at the Carina Swimming Club in Brisbane, Queensland.
-Whilst at the club he coached three of the greatest distance swimmers - Stephen Holland, Tracey Wickham and Michelle Ford.
+While at the club he coached three of the greatest distance swimmers – Stephen Holland, Tracey Wickham and Michelle Ford.
 Sweetenham then became the first Queensland Director of Coaching.

 In 1980, Sweetenham was appointed inaugural Women's Head Swimming Coach at the Australian Institute of Sport (AIS).
 From late 1985 to 1991, he was Head Coach.
-During his time at the AIS, Sweetenham was involved in coaching Olympic and Commonwealth Games medallists - Michelle Pearson, Karen Phillips, Suzanne Landells, Georgina Parkes and Rob Woodhouse.
-In 1983, whilst at the AIS, he suffered serious leg injuries as a result of a car accident in West Germany.
+During his time at the AIS, Sweetenham was involved in coaching Olympic and Commonwealth Games medallists Michelle Pearson, Karen Phillips, Suzanne Landells, Georgina Parkes and Rob Woodhouse.
+In 1983, while at the AIS, he suffered serious leg injuries as a result of a car accident in West Germany.
 From 1995 to 2001, he was the National Youth Coach for Swimming Australia and during this period the programme produced a number of future Australian national team members including Ian Thorpe and Grant Hackett.
 He managed the Australian swim team for four Olympic Games and five Commonwealth Games.